Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Method

 The system can operate in two distinct scenarios: blind docking and pocket-aware docking.
 Blind docking means predicting ligand poses without prior knowledge of the binding site location, while in the pocket-aware scenario, the information about the known binding site is used to guide pose prediction.
 This flexibility is achieved because of the multiscale nature of \textsc{Matcha}.

 \paragraph{Augmentations} During training, we apply multiple augmentation techniques to avoid overfitting and improve model generalization.
 Firstly, we randomly rotate the whole complex to get new $(x, y, z)$ coordinates.
 Secondly, we add random Gaussian noise with zero mean and standard deviation 0.25 to the protein and ligand positions.
+We also add zero-mean Gaussian noise with std 0.1 to the ESM embeddings of protein residues.
 Finally, we randomly mask $15\%$ of protein residues and ligand atoms.
 This strategy also leads to masking of some rotatable bonds.

-\paragraph{Inference} We run a fixed-length explicit Riemannian Euler solver (10 steps) over $(\mathrm{tr},\mathrm{rot},\mathrm{tor})$ using the predicted velocities, applying three models sequentially. \begin{itemize} \item[Stage 1] From a random initialization, we integrate all degrees of freedom (translation, rotation, torsions), but retain only the predicted translation; the angular components are discarded and reinitialized uniformly. \item[Stage 2] Starting from this state (predicted translation and uniformly distributed angles), we perform the same rollout and pass the full output $(\mathrm{tr},\mathrm{rot},\mathrm{tor})$ forward. \item[Stage 3] We execute the final rollout to produce the refined pose. \end{itemize}
+\paragraph{Inference} We run a fixed-length explicit Riemannian Euler solver (10 steps) over $(\mathrm{tr},\mathrm{rot},\mathrm{tor})$ using the predicted velocities, applying three models sequentially.

+\begin{itemize} \item \textbf{Stage 1.} From a random initialization, we integrate all degrees of freedom (translation, rotation, torsions), but retain only the predicted translation; the angular components are discarded and reinitialized uniformly. \item \textbf{Stage 2.} Starting from this state (predicted translation and uniformly distributed angles), we perform the same rollout and pass the full output $(\mathrm{tr},\mathrm{rot},\mathrm{tor})$ forward. \item \textbf{Stage 3.} We execute the final rollout to produce the refined pose. \end{itemize}